nyancel/Startpages/README.md

 * `Z3R0`:
-Zero introduces the usage of the geo-location api to provide a clean interface that shows user-specific data as part of the system status line. including current location and weather, using 3rd party FOS API's that provide weather-information and revers geocoding services.
+Zero introduces the usage of the geo-location api to provide a clean interface that shows user-specific data as part of the system status line. including current location and weather, using 3rd party FOS API's that provide weather-information and reverse geocoding services.